ArunaStorage/documentation/docs/get_started/basic_usage/06_How-To-Object-Paths.md

 !!!
 Note

     As specified in S3, you always get the latest version of an object via a path.
-    The request of a specific object version is currently not possible.
+    The request of a specific object version is currently not supported.

 !!!
 Info